bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2-9">5.2.9 The most useful methods of the class String</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The most useful methods of the String are: slice, substring, split, join
+<p>The most useful methods of the String are: slice, substring, split, join.</p>

 <h5>The slice and substring methods</h5>

-<b>Both these methods can be used to extract a substring from a
+<p><b>Both these methods can be used to extract a substring from a
-string. </b>They take two parameters: the start and end index of the slice (<b>element at end index will NOT be included in the slice</b>): "please cut from this index, to this one, not included!".
+string.</b> They take two parameters: the start and end index of the slice (<b>element at end index will NOT be included in the slice</b>): "please cut from this index, to this one, not included!".</p>

-These two methods are very similar.
+<p>These two methods are very similar.</p>

 <h5>Examples:</h5>